Aliases for GABRR2 Gene

 GeneCards Summary for GABRR2 Gene

 GABRR2 (Gamma-Aminobutyric Acid Type A Receptor Rho2 Subunit) is a Protein Coding gene.
-Diseases associated with GABRR2 include alcohol dependence and epilepsy syndrome.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Diseases associated with GABRR2 include Alcohol Dependence and Essential Tremor.
+Among its related pathways are Transmission across Chemical Synapses and GABA receptor activation.
 GO annotations related to this gene include protein domain specific binding and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot for GABRR2 Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel.
 Rho-2 GABA receptor could play a role in retinal neurotransmission.

 GABAA-rho receptors, previously known as GABAC receptors, are Cys-loop ionotropic ligand-gated ion channels mediating the fast synaptic inhibitory effects of GABA.
 Despite differing in pharmacology, physiology and biochemistry, they are viewed as a subclass of GABAA receptors.